uconn-feedback/uconn-mammals/README.md

 # uconn-mammals
 Issue tracking for UCONN Mammals data in the VertNet and other data portals.
-This dataset corresponds to GBIF dataset [add GBIF data set ID URL here when published].
+This dataset corresponds to GBIF dataset http://www.gbif.org/dataset/0b33986b-9b62-451e-ba7a-9c2e777e5580.